Sualauvi Fa'alogo: 2024

 On 29 February it was announced that Fa'alogo has signed a new contract to stay with the Melbourne Storm until the end of the 2028 NRL season, also earning a promotion to the club's top-30 squad.

 On 29 September, Fa'alogo played for North Sydney in their NSW Cup Grand Final loss against Newtown.

 2025

 On 1 July, it was announced that Fa'alogo would be ruled out for an indefinite period after suffering a grade three hamstring tear in Melbourne's victory over Cronulla.

+2026

+Fa'alogo began the 2026 very strongly assuming the full time fullback role following the retirement of incumbent Ryan Papenhuyzen.
+Fa'alogo scored five tries, including a hat-trick, in the opening two games of the season to cement himself in the position.

+Fa'alogo played 24 games for Melbourne in the 2026 NRL season and scored 18 tries the club finished 10th on the table, missing the finals for the first time since 2002.